hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 # \/ defines what will be matched in $MATCH
 * ^Subject: *PURGE student\/[1-9]+.*
 | {{ SCRIPTDIR }}/procmail-action.sh PURGE $MATCH
 ```

+The `From:` is important as `.procmailrc` checks that the sender is the configured one from the frontend server.
+During the install process, the sender parameter id referring to this.
+Any mail from any other sender but the configured one is not processed.

+This api is actually based on a script `procmail-action.sh`.
+This script defines the different actions linked to the verbs passed through the api calls via `.procmailrc`

 L﻿et's start with a <CREATE> scenario looking at the very first lines of the `procmail` log file.

 ```
-From hpedev.hackshack@hpe.com  Wed Mar  1 15:10:41 2023
+From xyz@hpe.com  Wed Mar  1 15:10:41 2023
  Subject: CREATE 401 825 frederic.passeron@hpe.com
   Folder: /home/wodadmin/wod-backend/scripts/procmail-action.sh CREATE       14
 ```

-The `From` is important as `.procmailrc` checks that the sender is the configured one from the frontend server.
-During the install process, the sender parameter id referring to this.
-Any mail from any other sender but the configured one is not processed.

-In Subject:, we look for the API verb **CREATE** followed by **student id,** **participant id** and finally the registered **participant email.**
+In `Subject:`, we look for the API verb **CREATE** followed by **student id,** **participant id** and finally the registered **participant email.**

-This api is actually based on a script `procmail-action.sh`.
-The following scripts defines the different actions linked to the verbs passed through the api calls.
+H﻿ere the values are respectively:

+* s﻿tudent id: 401

+* p﻿articipant id: 825

+* p﻿articipant email: frederic.passeron@hpe.com

 I﻿n order to work properly, `procmail-action.sh`needs to source 3 files: